Swachh Bharat Mission: Previous sanitation campaigns

-A limited randomized study of eighty villages in rural (Madhya Pradesh) showed that the TSC programme did modestly increase the number of households with latrines, and had a small effect in reducing open defecation.
+A limited randomized study of eighty villages in rural Madhya Pradesh showed that the TSC programme did modestly increase the number of households with latrines, and had a small effect in reducing open defecation.
 Of the 138.2 million rural households in India (a 2001 figure), nearly 3.5 million constructed toilets.
 However, there was no improvement in the health of children."
 The earlier "Nirmal Bharat Abhiyan" rural sanitation program was hampered by the unrealistic approach.
+Lack of strong political will, lack of political leadership and lack of behaviour change approach among the people also contributed to the failure of the projects.
 Consequently, Nirmal Bharat Abhiyan was restructured by Cabinet approval on 24 September 2014 as Swachh Bharat Abhiyan.